-- ➤ The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
-This includes children with any level of SEND; those with Education, Health and Care Plans and those without. - > Feeder schools have transition arrangements in place (See section 19). - Non-feeder schools/academies will be contacted prior to the child starting the academy to ensure the correct provision can be put in to place. - ➤ There is a comprehensive transition package in place for all Year 6 children.
+- The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
+This includes children with any level of SEND; those with Education, Health and Care Plans and those without. - Refer to the Admissions Policy (on the website). - > Feeder schools have transition arrangements in place (See section 19). - Non-feeder schools/academies will be contacted prior to the child starting the academy to ensure the correct provision can be put in to place. - There is a comprehensive transition package in place for all Year 6 children.
 Children identified as requiring additional transition, for whatever reason, are identified early and arrangements put in place.
 These children should have a vulnerable pupil profile in place to be handed over.
 Where transition to special school is required, this process may need to start in Year 5.